Transition2Work: Work from the Employer’s Worksite or Work From Home

 Flexible Options for Meaningful and Safe Remote Return-to-Work

-We offer employers and employees flexible options for return-to-work like work from home or the employer’s worksite.
+We offer employers and flexible options for return-to-work, including assignments at the employer’s worksite, work-from-home, or on-site at the nonprofit’s location.
 These options are available across the U.S. with our not-for-profit partners.
-Our flexible remote modified duty assignments provide a solution when the injured worker’s pre-injury employer is unable to accommodate a temporary light duty work release.
+Our remote modified duty assignments provide a solution when the injured worker’s pre-injury employer is unable to accommodate a temporary light duty work release.
 Just like the standard Transition2Work program, these options are appropriate for both workers compensation and non-occupational disability claims.

 Transition2Work Work from Home or Employer’s Worksite Benefits